Varriount/dropbox_filename_sanitizer/README.rst

 Changes
 =======

 This is version 0.3.1.
-For a list of changes see the `CHANGES.rst file
+For a list of changes see the `docs/CHANGES.rst file
-<CHANGES.rst>`_.
+<docs/CHANGES.rst>`_.

 Git branches